Masaya0383/Southwest_Project/README.md

 Improving Southwest Airlines Customer Service Operations with Text Analytics and Classification

 My name is Masaya, and I am a Business Analytics master's student at Fordham University.
-I have always been interested in using data to solve real-world problems, which is what drew me to this customer service project for Southwest Airlines.
+I have always been interested in using data to solve real-world problems and my bacckground is crisis management, which is what drew me to this customer service project for Southwest Airlines.
 Through this project, I have gained valuable experience in data collection, preprocessing, and machine learning techniques, and I am excited to share my work with others.

 ## Problem Statement:
 Southwest Airline received a large volume of customer inquiries on Twitter when their system was broken down in December 2022.
 This has led to a poor customer experience and loss of business.
 The focus of this project is to build a classification model that can automatically classify customer inquiries on Twitter, which will help to improve the efficiency of Southwest Airline's customer service operations.